English Language Proficiency Requirements

 Alternate Test Options due to COVID-19

-The following English proficiency measures will be accepted for Spring 2022 and Fall 2022 application purposes during the COVID-19 pandemic.
+The following English proficiency measures will be accepted for Fall 2022 and Spring 2023 application purposes during the COVID-19 pandemic.
 If you are admitted and confirm enrollment prior to your first semester at the University of Minnesota Twin Cities, you may need to verify your English proficiency by testing on arrival to campus with the Minnesota English Language Program (MELP).

 |Test||Test Score||Writing Subscore|